-If you want to try out the improved Windows Subsystem for Linux 2 (aka WSL 2) included in the latest Windows update you’ll need to roll your sleeves up — but don’t worry: we cover everything you need to do in this post.
+If you want to try out the improved Windows Subsystem for Linux 2 (aka WSL 2) in the latest Windows versions here’s how — we cover everything you need to do to install it in this post.

-WSL 2 is a major upgrade over the original version of WSL Microsoft introduced back in 2017.
-WSL 2 isn’t just a version bump, either.
+WSL 2 is a major upgrade over the original version of WSL that Microsoft introduced back in 2017.
+WSL 2 isn’t a mere version bump.
 It’s faster, more versatile, and uses a real Linux kernel.
-Future Linux kernel updates will be released as Windows 10 software updates — which is kinda crazy when you think about it!
+Future Linux kernel updates are even released as Windows 10 software updates — which is kinda crazy when you think about it!

 Microsoft’s goal in creating WSL 2 is to boost performance.
 And the best way to do that?
 Add full system call compatibility, i.e. put a real Linux kernel at the heart of things.

 “[This] new architecture presents a better platform for the WSL team to deliver features that make WSL an amazing way to run a Linux environment in Windows,” say Microsoft of the tech.

 The crazy shows no sign of abating just yet as Microsoft plans to let users run desktop Linux apps on Windows 10 and leverage GPU-intensive tasks.
 It’s also making it possible to install WSL in a single command.